-- Now, without releasing the pairing button, open the AirPods case’s lid and wait till the green light starts blinking.
+- Now, without releasing the pairing button, open the AirPods case’s lid and wait until the green light blinks.

 - Now type ‘Bluetooth and Other Devices Settings‘ and click on Add Bluetooth or Other Device.

 - Then click on Headset and right-click on the Speaker icon (in the System’s tray) after successfully pairing oSystem’svices.

 - Now choose Sounds and then head to the Recording tab.